 Bettas with a swim bladder disorder will have difficulty swimming, because their swim bladder (located alongside the spine between the belly and the tail) is either too short (causing them to not be able to swim horizontally) or it is swollen (causing them to float on one side).
 Double Tail bettas, because they have a shorter body, are especially prone to the “floaters” problem.
 In the case of a short swim bladder, the bettas will not be able to maneuver and swimming becomes so difficult, they prefer to just lay at the bottom, sliding on their bellies, which is why they are called “belly sliders”.
 And they do look like a pathetic bunch, at that point. 🙂

-This is a most common and most fatal betta disease. oftentimes linked to the feeding of live foods, especially black worms and now to TB.
-Very little is know about it, but what causes the raised scales is fluid building up under the skin as the liver fails, filling fluid inside the betta’s tissue.
+This is a most common and most fatal betta disease. oftentimes linked to the feeding of live foods or frozen foods, especially black and blood worms and now to TB is showing up also.
+Very little is know about dropsy by most people but what causes the raised scales is fluid building up under the skin as the liver fails, filling fluid inside the betta’s tissue.
 Usually what causes fluid to build up is simple kidney failure.
-And as you know, once the kidneys fail, the body dies.
-I think that is why we have had so little luck (mmmmm… Let me rephrase, NO DAMM LUCK AT ALL) in treating successfully 90% of bettas with dropsy.
-Although dropsy (the symptom) itself is not contagious, BACTERIA THAT CAUSE THE KIDNEY FAILURE in the first place usually are very very contagious.
-Since I stopped feeding live worms and food to my bettas I have not seen one single case of dropsy at our farm :).
+And as you know, once the kidneys fail, the body dies and in this case the fish.
+I think that is why we have had so little luck at first in finding a standard cure (mmmmm… Let me rephrase, NO DAMM LUCK AT ALL TILL A FEW YEARS AGO) in treating successfully 90% of bettas with dropsy.
+Although dropsy (the symptom) itself is not contagious, BACTERIA THAT CAUSE THE KIDNEY FAILURE is most of the time Gram Positive in the first place usually are very very contagious.
+Since I stopped feeding live worms and frozen foods to my bettas I have not seen one single case of dropsy at our farm :).
 Thank Buddha!

 If you always keep your betta’s water very clean, he is not very likely to get Popeye.
 Popeye is a bacterial infection usually caused by poor water condition (in other words filthy water because you were too darn lazy to get off the couch or off your Facebook group and attend to your betta!!!
 Get a cat turn off your electric and stop to read this). but popeye can also be the tip of the iceberg, the external sign that something inside Mr. Betta is going very wrong.
 For example, tuberculosis will sometimes result in popeye.
 In that case, the popeye may not be curable or even if it gets better the fish will die (because tuberculosis is not curable and always kills its host).
 In short the fish will have died, not of the popeye itself, but because of the more serious disease that triggered it.